 Other examples from Europe focus on legal or financial issues.
-In France, the French University Student Services Association offers funds and support for refugees trying to study in the country .
+In France, the French University Student Services Association offers funds and support for refugees trying to study in the country (Entraide Universitaire Française 2019).
 Similar approaches can be found in northern Europe.
-In Norway, the Refugee Education Post-Secondary Education provides scholarships for young camprefugees wishing to access college or university education, while Poland and Sweden have offered to waive tuition fees for refugees ().
-Nevertheless, in those countries in which no large scale measures are mentioned, university-level initiatives are also made available: e.g. in Switzerland the blended-learning program, InZone, from the University of Geneve; and COMPAS in UK, which offers tailored training for refugees to start an academic education.
+In Norway, the Refugee Education Post-Secondary Education (European Resettlement Network 2019) provides scholarships for young camp-refugees wishing to access college or university education, while Poland and Sweden have offered to waive tuition fees for refugees (Polish National Agency for Academic Exchange 2019; Swedish Council for Higher Education 2019).
+Nevertheless, in those countries in which no large-scale measures are mentioned, university-level initiatives are also made available: e.g. in Switzerland the blended-learning program, InZone, from the University of Geneve (Streitwieser et al. 2018); and COMPAS in UK (Birkbeck University of London 2019), which offers tailored training for refugees to start an academic education.